-3.4.4 Practical Examples:
+3.4.4 Practical Examples of Text versus Context of an Event:

-- 3.4.4.1 "Text is no more the event than a restaurant review is the meal that the reviewer ate." (student, Fall 00) - 3.4.4.2 A given event can be assigned different meaning by different authors. - 3.4.4.3 The biblical writers intended to communicate heavenly truth, not earthly history.
-It's still important crucial that the report is true, that Jesus actually arose.
-But the task of an interpreter which is what we are when we read [Bible] is to interpret what an author wrote. - 3.4.4.4 If our goal is the "sender's intended meaning" that is that we want to know what God said; and He has chosen to communicate to us through to us the text), the object (that 'thing' which we seek to interpret; direct object of verb, "interpret") is "text," and hence not "event." - 3.4.4.5 But event preaching is so much easier than text preaching:
+- 3.4.4.1 "Text is no more the event than a restaurant review is of the meal that the reviewer ate." (student, Fall 00) - 3.4.4.2 A given event can be assigned different meaning by different authors just listen to political commentary that derive widely different meaning from any given event... usually motivated by the predetermined point of view of the author. - 3.4.4.3 The biblical writers intended to communicate heavenly truth, not merely earthly history.
+It's still important crucial that the historical report is true, that Jesus actually arose.
+But the task of an interpreter which is what we are when we read Bible is to interpret what the author wrote. - 3.4.4.4 If our goal is the "sender's intended meaning" that is that we want to know what God said; and He has chosen to communicate to us through to us the text, the object that 'thing' which we seek to interpret; direct object of verb, "interpret" is the "text," and hence not the "event." - 3.4.4.5 Unfortunately, event preaching is so much easier than text preaching:

 Vivid story telling is legit in preaching; but it is fallacious for the preacher to think that he discovers God's message by such event re-creation.
-Differentiate between the message to be proclaimed (interpretation and theologizing) and the most effective way to deliver it (homiletics)

-3.4.4.6 Invalidity of biographical studies (Elijah and depression)
+Differentiate between the message to be proclaimed (interpretation and theologizing) and the most effective way to deliver it (homiletics). - 3.4.4.6 Invalidity of biographical studies (Elijah and depression)

-The Bible is never merely telling what happened, Never mere history.
+The Bible is never merely telling what happened, it is never mere history.
 It is never enough merely to answer, "What happened?" or "What lesson?" or even "What did Jesus mean?" (though the author's meaning can never be wholly different than Jesus').
-The answer to the question, What was the author doing with this event-pericope?, is never a subjective-reader supplied 'moral of the story.'
-If the correct answer is of the form, 'moral,' it must be an objective moral that originated in the mind of the author and is actually in the text, often by implication, always requiring an appreciation of the literary context.
+The answer to the question, "What was the author doing with this event-pericope1?" is never a subjective-reader supplied 'moral of the story.'
+If the correct answer is of the form, then 'moral' must be an objective moral that originated in the mind of the author and is actually in the text, often by implication, always requiring an appreciation of the literary context.